mrunmaim16/mrunmaim16/README.md

 🎓 **Education:**
 I am a recent graduate with a Master of Science in Computer Science from the University of Texas at Arlington and hold a Bachelor of Engineering in Computer Engineering with Honors in Data Science from Pune University, India.
 My academic journey provided a strong technical foundation, with a focus on machine learning, data mining, cloud computing, and big data.

-💻 **Technical Skills:**
-I’m skilled in Python, Java, C++, R, and SQL, with experience in databases like Microsoft SQL Server, PostgreSQL, and MongoDB.
-I excel in tools such as Power BI and Tableau, and am proficient with frameworks like Scikit-learn, Flask, and Spring Boot.
-My cloud expertise spans AWS and Azure services.
-I’m passionate about leveraging data and technology to solve complex problems and drive impactful decisions.
-Continuously exploring new tools and methodologies, I aim to expand my expertise in data engineering, machine learning, and analytics.

 ---

 🛠 **Tech Stack:**